5 Reasons to Drop Data Visualization in Excel

 If you use Excel to make data visualizations, you’re not alone.
 But here are five reasons why you might want to reconsider using it in your daily workflows and switch to a more robust cloud-based analytics solution like Sigma.

-Excel Can’t Leverage Unstructured Data
+Excel Makes Unstructured Data a Challenge

 Learn more about structured and semi-structured data in our definitive guide to Big Data Analytics.

 Working with semi-structured data like JSON?
 Schedule a demo of Sigma to see how easy it is to extract JSON and find meaningful insights fast.

 A data visualization tool allows you to combine several types of charts to create interactive dashboards that display all of your KPIs in one place.
 Then, you can dig deeper into each chart, exploring its granularity and investigating trends.

 You can create dashboards in Excel, but they are static, showing only high-level trends, and serve as a conclusion as opposed to a starting point for further exploration.

 Interactive dashboards, on the other hand, allow you to drill down and answer follow up questions raised when you see a trend in your visualizations.
 These dynamic insights act as a launchpad, propelling teams toward deeper questions, smarter answers, and closer collaborations.